Calculus on manifolds of conformal maps and CFT

 \subsection{The topological groupoid $\spc$ and the $A$-topology}

-The topology on $\spc$ should specialise to that of compact convergence when, in a sequence $(g_n,A_n)$, only the first members $g_n$ of the pairs are considered.
+The topology on $\spc$ should specialize to that of compact convergence when, in a sequence $(g_n,A_n)$, only the first members $g_n$ of the pairs are considered.
 Also, this topology should take into consideration that $(g,A)$ and $(g,B)$ act in the same way on $f\in \spa(A)$ if $A\subseteq B$; that is, it should not separate points whose first members are the same, and whose second members are ordered according to the partial order of set inclusion.
-Given a compact subset $K$ of the simply connected domain $A$ and a number $r>0$, let us defined the open neighbourhood $N_{r,K}$ of $(g,A) \in \spc$ by
+Given a compact subset $K$ of the simply connected domain $A$ and a number $r>0$, let us defined the open neighborhood $N_{r,K}$ of $(g,A) \in \spc$ by

-where $d$ be the distance function for the round metric of the Riemann sphere (we will take it normalised so that its maximum is 1).
-The topology on $\spc$ is that generated by all such neighbourhoods.
+where $d$ be the distance function for the round metric of the Riemann sphere (we will take it normalized so that its maximum is 1).
+The topology on $\spc$ is that generated by all such neighborhoods.